OneWay-Laye/Budget-Tracker-Backend/Experiance_creating.md

   ## Commit 2

   *This Commit will add the update route aswell as curl script to test route.
 I actually forgot to add the authentication in the first commit so i went back and added it*

+## Commit 3

+*This Commit will add the show route aswell as curl script to test route.*